 - In a separate bowl, whisk together dry ingredients: flour, baking soda, baking powder, and salt.
 Add to wet ingredients and stir until just combined.
 Add peanut butter chips and stir to incorporate.

 - Pour into prepared loaf pan and spread into an even layer.
-Bake for about 50 to 55 minutes, OR until a toothpick inserted into the center comes out with crumbs (baking times will vary based on your oven and type of pan used).
+Bake for about 50 to 55 minutes, OR until a toothpick inserted into the center comes out clean/with dry crumbs, or bread reaches 200 to 205 degrees Fahrenheit in the center (baking times will vary based on your oven and type of pan used).

 - Allow bread to cool completely on the counter before removing from pan and slicing.